hilton/hilton.github.com/blog/_posts/2021-04-13-talk-technical-books.md

 If you read enough books, for long enough, you get to build your own library, either physical or electronic.
 Collecting books on a topic gives you the opportunity to understand how they relate to each other.
 Even if you don’t find your perfect book, books in a collection may compensate for each others’ weaknesses.
-That’s why you feel less pressure recommending three books on a topic, instead of just one.
+That explains why you feel less pressure recommending three books on a topic, instead of just one.

 If you have space, and some shelves, physical books also improve your online meetings’ [bookcase credibility](https://twitter.com/BCredibility).